Skip to main content

 man holding stuff

-Open Tuesdays, Wednesdays and Thursdays by appointment only, the City of Bunbury Local Studies Collection is located within the Bunbury Public Library, 2 Parkfield Street, Bunbury.
+Open by appointment only, the City of Bunbury Local Studies Collection is located within the Bunbury Public Library, 2 Parkfield Street, Bunbury.
 To book an appointment, contact our Local Studies Officer via email, by calling 9792 7284, or by submitting the below Enquiry Form.

-The Local Studies Reading Room is open Tuesdays 3pm to 5pm and Wednesdays 9am to 1pm, no appointments are required.
-The Reading Room allows community members to ask our Local Studies expert any local history questions, assistance with research or access to archive materials.
+The Local Studies Reading Room is open on Thursdays from 9am to 1pm; no appointments are required.
+The Reading Room allows community members to ask our Local Studies expert any local history questions, receive assistance with research or access to archive materials.

 FAQ - Accessing Records